mustafaontheway/pythonic-reloading-on-the-way/README.md

 From 2026 to 2028:

-* AI (Deep Learning, Genetic Algorithms, AI Agents, Reinforcement Learning, Fuzzy Logic, Graph Theory)
+* AI

 * Pandas and Numpy

 * Time Series

+* Backtesting, Indicators and Momentum Strategy

 * Data cleaning and Preprocessing